Traneptora/grimoire/_posts/2015-11-19-watery-sphere.markdown

 **Duration**: Concentration, up to 1 minute

 You conjure up a sphere of water with a 10-foot radius on a point you can see within range.
 The sphere can hover in the air, but no more than 10 feet off the ground.
-The sphere remains for the spell’s duration.
+The sphere remains for the spell's duration.

-Any creature in the sphere’s space must make a Strength saving throw.
+Any creature in the sphere's space must make a Strength saving throw.
 On a successful save, a creature is ejected from that space to the nearest unoccupied space outside it.
 A Huge or larger creature succeeds on the saving throw automatically.
 On a failed save, a creature is restrained by the sphere and is engulfed by the water.
 At the end of each of its turns, a restrained target can repeat the saving throw.

 The sphere can restrain a maximum of four Medium or smaller creatures or one Large creature.
 If the sphere restrains a creature in excess of these numbers, a random creature that was already restrained by the sphere falls out of it and lands prone in a space within 5 feet of it.